airesis/airesis/README.md

 or if you prefer using [Docker containers](#Docker) for a quick and easy setup.

 #### Requirements
 * PostgreSQL 9 with the hstore extension enabled.
+[PosgreSQL-Installation](PostgreSQL-Installation.md)
 * Redis in order to execute Sidekiq and all background jobs.
+[Redis-Installation](Redis-Installation.md)

 ### Local installation

 1. Download the project
 ```
 git clone https://github.com/coorasse/Airesis.git
-cd airesis
+cd Airesis
 ```
 2. Install the libraries
 ```